scality/Zenko/docs/docsource/reference/apis/blobserver/Blob/DeleteBlob.rst

 .. note::

-   Zenko version |version| does not support the soft-delete feature.
+   XDM   version |version| does not support the soft-delete feature.

 When a blob is successfully deleted, it is soft-deleted and is no longer accessible to clients.
 The Blob service retains the blob for the number of days